riktar/SearchGIF/README.md

-# Telegram Echo Bot
+# Telegram SearchGIF bot

-This is a sample Telegram BOT written in PHP running on Heroku
+This is a sample Telegram BOT written in PHP running on Heroku.
+It can search GIF on Gilphy